Warwick's Admissions Statement

-d) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015 [IMD], 0-20%).
+c) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 4, quintile 1) or an area which has a high level of deprivation (https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015 [IMD], 0-20%).

 Those students in administrative areas of the UK which do not collect this data will be flagged for the IMD data in the first instance and a decision made on a contextual offer based on individual circumstance.